turingschool-examples/frontend-mod-1-prework/day_4/questions.md

 1. In your own words, what is the purpose of a function?

-A function is a set of instructions that you give a program.
+A function is a set of instructions that you give a program - a function allows your program to carry out tasks.

 1. What is a parameter?